AtlasInsideCorp/UTMStackDatasourceBitdefenderCloud/README.md

 * KEY= "certificate key file name, in .key format"
 * CERT= "security certificate name in .crt format"
 * DEBUG= "defines if the server will be in debug mode.
 Possible values: true/false"
+* ISCONTAINER= "defines if the connector will be raised in a docker container or not.
+Possible values: true/false"
 * BDGZ_ACCESS_URL= "You can find this url in the My Account/Control Center API/Access URL tab of your account, and add /v1.0/jsonrpc/push to it, in most cases it is ***https://cloud.gravityzone.bitdefender .com/api/v1.0/jsonrpc/push***"
 * BDGZ_URL= "url of the server or log collector that will receive the Bitdefender logs, example: https://example.com:8000"
-* CONFIG_ENABLED= "Defines if bitdefender will send logs to the server.
-Possible values: false/true"
-* SERVICE_TYPE= "Defines the format with which the logs will be sent.
-Possible values: cef/jsonRPC"

 _The security certificate and key must be located in the certs folder_